 Data collected by Wagepoint shows that despite Ontario having the largest proportion of entrepreneurs, British Columbia and Saskatchewan are the two provinces with the highest number of people employed by small businesses with 98.3% in each province.

-An analysis by Statistics Canada found that over half of small businesses employing one to nineteen people reported lower revenues in 2021 compared to 2019.
-41% of businesses between 20 and 99 employees reported lower revenues in 2021.
+An analysis by Statistics Canada found that smaller businesses were more likely to have lower revenues in 2023 compared with 2022.
+About 30.5% of businesses with 1 to 19 employees reported lower revenues in 2023 compared with 2022.

-The analysis also found that smaller businesses were less likely to have an optimistic future outlook.
-Only two-thirds of businesses employing up to 19 people had a positive outlook compared to 84.6% of companies with over one hundred employees.
+Meanwhile, 20.9% of businesses with 20 to 99 employees and 26.5% of businesses with 100 or more employees reported lower revenues in the same period.
+Smaller businesses were also less likely to have an optimistic future outlook: about 70.4% of businesses employing up to 19 people had a positive outlook for the next 12 months compared to 83.1% of businesses with 20 to 99 employees and 84.1% of companies with over one hundred employees.

 Small businesses are more likely to have financial constraints and less likely to increase the number of employees